-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that company management may be in a position to make inappropriate accounting entries.

-On this audit we do not believe there is a fraud risk related to revenue recognition because due to the nature and scope of the company's activities, there are no perceived pressures or incentives on management to commit fraudulent financial reporting through inappropriate revenue recognition.
+As required by auditing standards, we perform procedures to address the risk of management override of controls in particular the risk that Company management may be in a position to make inappropriate accounting entries.
+On this audit we do not believe there is a fraud risk related to revenue recognition because we do not consider there to be sufficient opportunity, possible incentives and reasonable rationale to fraudulently manipulate revenue in the financial statements when revenue is mostly recognised based on agreements.